Kunlong1994/lab3/Lab-Session#1.md

 listening on *:8001
 a new user connected
 ```
 If that is not the case, verify that you are in the right folder and have done all the necessary steps to installing the additional packages.
-One way to very fy that is by typing ```pwd``` to see if you really are working in the correct directory.
+One way to verify that is by typing ```pwd``` to see if you really are working in the correct directory.
 The answer that pops-up should be something like ```/home/pi/simple-ChatBot```.
-Very fy that you have all files in the folder with ```ls ```.
+Verify that you have all files in the folder with ```ls ```.
 The item list should be
 ```shell
 pi@ixe[00]:~/test/simple-ChatBot $ ls
 chatServer.js  license.txt  node_modules  package.json  package-lock.json  public  README.txt